alahyaoui/sap-cap-template/docs/CONTRIBUTING.md

 ### Type

 * **Feature Branches**:
-For new features, use git checkout -b feature/your-feature-name.
-Keep the branch name descriptive and use hyphens to separate words.
+When working on new features, initiate a branch with `git checkout -b feature/your-feature-name`.
+Ensure the branch name is descriptive, and use hyphens to separate words.

 * **Bug Fix Branches**:
-When addressing a bug, create a branch with git checkout -b bugfix/issue-number.
-Include the issue number for clear tracking.
+When addressing bugs, create a branch using `git checkout -b bugfix/issue-number`.
+It's essential to include the issue number for transparent tracking.

 * **Hotfix Branches**:
-For critical fixes in the production environment, use git checkout -b hotfix/fix-description.
-Prioritize clarity in the branch name.
+In situations demanding critical fixes in the production environment, establish a branch with `git checkout -b hotfix/fix-description`.
+Emphasize clarity in the branch name to facilitate understanding.

 * **Release Branches**:
- These branches are used to prepare for a new production release.
-They allow for last-minute dotting of i’s and crossing t’s.
-Use the prefix release/.
-For example, release/v1.0.1
+These branches serve to prepare for a new production release, allowing for final adjustments.
+Utilize the prefix `release/`, such as `release/v1.0.1`.

 * **Documentation Branches**:
-These branches are used to write, update, or fix documentation.
-Use the prefix docs/.
-For instance, docs/api-endpoints.
+For tasks related to writing, updating, or fixing documentation, create branches with the prefix `docs/`.
+For example, `docs/api-endpoints`.

 * **Refactoring Branches**:
-When refactoring code, create a branch using git checkout -b refactor/description.
-Clearly state the purpose of the refactoring in the branch name.
+When engaging in code refactoring, craft a branch using `git checkout -b refactor/description`.
+Clearly articulate the purpose of the refactoring in the branch name.

+* **Testing Branches**:
+To conduct testing activities, create branches with the prefix `test/`.
+For instance, `test/feature-testing` or `test/bugfix-testing`.
+This helps organize testing efforts and maintain a systematic approach.

 Following these naming conventions enhances clarity, organization, and collaboration in your local Git workflow.